openfirmware/docker-osm2pgsql/README.markdown

     # docker build -t openfirmware/osm2pgsql github.com/openfirmware/docker-osm2pgsql.git

-This currently builds osm2pgsql for Debian from the master branch.
+This currently builds osm2pgsql for Debian from a specific tag; see the Dockerfile for the specific version.
+Alternatively, specify the tag and download the image from the Docker Hub.

 ## Running osm2pgsql